 “The markets are very shaky,” former Federal Reserve Chairman Alan Greenspan told Bloomberg Television’s “In the Loop” program with Betty Liu.
 “The markets will crater if we run into any evidence that we can’t solve this problem,” he said.
 “If we get out of this with a moderate recession, I would say the price is very cheap.
 The presumption that we’re going to solve this problem without pain, I think, is grossly inappropriate.”

 Among the 10 main industry groups in the S&P 500, health- care, utility and consumer companies rose at least 0.6 percent as groups to lead gains.
 Alcoa Inc., Home Depot Inc., UnitedHealth Group Inc. and American Express Co. rose more than 1.2 percent for the best gains in the Dow.

-Gap Inc. (GPS), the largest U.S. specialty-apparel retailer, increased 1 percent after raising its full-year earnings forecast as sales in North America advanced.
+Gap Inc. (GPS:US), the largest U.S. specialty-apparel retailer, increased 1 percent after raising its full-year earnings forecast as sales in North America advanced.

 The 10-year Treasury yield trimmed an earlier decline of as much as four basis points.
 Bank of America Merrill Lynch’s MOVE index, which measures price swings on Treasuries based on options, dropped to 55.6 yesterday, its lowest level since June 5, 2007.

 The Stoxx 600 dropped below its closing level on Aug.
 2, the day before European Central Bank President Mario Draghi announced a plan to buy the debt of euro-area countries that ask for its help.